 APIC pertains to the excess proceeds over the par value of the issued shares.
-APIC for common shares amounted to P638.0 million as of December 31, 2021 and 2020.
+APIC for common shares amounted to \$\frac{1}{2}638.0\$ million as of December 31, 2022 and 2021.

-In 2021, the Group has recognized APIC for preferred shares for the excess proceeds of subscriptions over the par value amounting to P1,313.2 million in relation to the issuance of preferred shares by the Parent Company.
-Incremental costs directly attributable to the issue of new shares such as underwriter fees, legal fees, and other professional fees are presented in equity as a deduction from APIC amounting to P20.0 million, net of income tax benefit.
+In 2021, the Group has recognized APIC for preferred shares for the excess proceeds of subscriptions over the par value amounting to ₱1,313.2 million in relation to the issuance of preferred shares by the Parent Company.
+Incremental costs directly attributable to the issue of new shares such as underwriter fees, legal fees, and other professional fees are presented in equity as a deduction from APIC amounting to ₱20.0 million, net of income tax benefit.

-As of December 31, 2021, APIC on preferred shares amounted to ₱1,293.2 million.
+As of December 31, 2022 and 2021, APIC on preferred shares amounted to ₱1,293.2 million.

 In 2016, the Group has acquired all of the unissued fractional common shares arising from the stock dividend declaration in 2013, constituting an aggregate of 1,014 shares.
-These 1,014 shares were reflected as subscribed and issued shares and recognized as treasury shares at cost equal to par value of P1.00.
+These 1,014 shares were reflected as subscribed and issued shares and recognized as treasury shares at cost equal to par value of \$\mathbb{P}\$1.00.

-On August 17, 2020, the BOD of the Parent Company has approved the implementation of a share buyback program of up to P50.0 million worth of the Parent Company's common shares.
-On May 25, 2021, the initial approved budget of the program has been extended from $\oiint{P}50.0$ million to $\oiint{P}100.0$ million as recommended and approved by the BOD.
+On August 17, 2020, the BOD of the Parent Company has approved the implementation of a share buyback program of up to ₱50.0 million worth of the Parent Company's common shares.
+On May 25, 2021, the initial approved budget of the program has been extended from ₱50.0 million to ₱100.0 million as recommended and approved by the BOD.

-As of December 31, 2021, the Parent Company has bought back from the market a total of 78,756,014 common shares or ₱70.6 million.
-These treasury shares are recorded at cost and are not entitled for dividends.
+As of December 31, 2022 and December 31, 2021, the Parent Company has bought back from the market a total of 105,301,014 common shares or ₱94.9 million and 78,756,014 common shares or ₱70.6 million, respectively.
+These treasury shares are recorded at cost and are not entitled for dividends